 Blindern videregående skole, Norway's oldest IB Diploma Programme school, has been a Candidate school for the International Baccalaureate Middle Years Programme (IB MYP) 4 and 5 since the academic year 2016/17.
 The school started implementing the Middle Years Programme in August 2016.
 Middle Years 4 and 5 are the equivalent to Norwegian national curriculum grade 10 and grade 11 (vg1).
-After the Authorization (planned in Spring 2019), Blindern will be the first publicly owned school in Norway offering a 4-year IB education.
+After the Authorization in Spring 2019, Blindern is the first publicly owned school in Norway offering a 4-year IB education.

 Students applying to Middle Year 4 apply using the appropriate application form found on our website.
 Students applying to Middle Year 5 and DP apply through vigo.no as well as by using the appropriate application form.

 The application deadline for Middle Year 5 and DP is the 1st of March and for Middle Year 4 the 1st of April.